blair-cannon/final-project-mud-buds/README.md

-React, Python, Django, CSS, React Bootstrap
+Created in 2022: React, Python, Django, CSS, React Bootstrap

 o Tinder clone, find potential Puppy Playmates in your area! o Framer-motion package used for the swiping card effect.